 Compensation rates for curriculum instructors employed under part-time contracts are established under rules set forth by the State Board of Community Colleges.
 These rates are based on the instructor's level of academic preparation and are derived from the minimum salaries to be paid to full-time instructors as stipulated by the N.C.
 General Assembly.
 The part-time pay rates for curriculum instructors are established to provide some compensation for the necessary work part-time instructors do outside the classroom (such as grading assignments and conferring with students).
 A current schedule of part-time pay rates for curriculum instructors is available and maintained in the office of the Chief Instructional Officer.

-If a disagreement arises between an employee and another employee, a supervisor, or the college, a formal procedure is provided for the resolution of formal grievances.
-This procedure is to be followed in any situation in which an employee believes that he/she has been treated unjustly or in a discriminatory manner.
-The Grievance Procedure is detailed in the Due Process policy.
+If a disagreement arises between an employee and another employee, a supervisor, or the College, a formal procedure is provided for the resolution of formal grievances.
+This procedure is to be followed in any situation in which an employee believes that they have been treated unjustly or in a discriminatory manner.
+The grievance procedure is detailed in the Conflict Resolution and Grievance policy.

 Orientation of New Employees

 Human Resources staff contact new employees prior to their start date for employment or on their first day of employment to schedule an orientation.
-This orientation is usually held within the first three days of employment.
-During orientation, the full benefits package is explained and new employees are told how to access the Employee Handbook through the college’s website.
+This orientation is usually held within the first week of employment.
+During orientation, the full benefits package is explained and new employees are told how to access the Employee Handbook and the Employee Benefits Brochure on the College’s website.

 All new full-time employees are employed with a probationary period of a minimum of three months.
-During this probationary period, Supervisors must evaluate the new employee’s performance biweekly for a total of five times using the New Employee’s Progress Report form given to the supervisor by Human Resources.
-The form is forwarded from Human Resources to the evaluating Supervisor at the beginning of the new employee’s probationary period.
-Faculty members are probationary periods include the length of their first semester of employment and completion of duties related to ending the semester and submitting grade reports.
+During this probationary period, Supervisors must evaluate the new employee’s performance monthly for a total of three times using the Probationary Evaluation Form provided on the Supervisor Checklist given to the supervisor by Human Resources.
+The checklist is forwarded from Human Resources to the Supervisor and Employee as part of the “Welcome Letter.”
+Faculty members probationary periods include the length of their first semester of employment and completion of duties related to ending the semester and submitting grade reports.
 During the first 60 days of the probationary period for full-time employees and during the first 30 days of the probationary period for part-time employees, the new employee must provide Human Resources with official documentation to verify education and experience that were important in his/her employment decision.
 The required credentials and their due dates become a special condition of the employee's completion of the probationary period of employment.

 If the employee has not verified all of the required credentials during the probationary period, this could impact upon the college’s decision to continue employment.
 If the decision is made not to offer employment beyond the probationary period, the employee is notified by certified letter at least 10 days prior to expiration of the probationary period.